rhodcodes/rhod.dev/input/posts/setting-up-git-ssh-on-windows.md

 ---
 Title: "Setting Up Git & SSH on Windows"
-Description: "How to set up git to use ssh on Windows 10 and using OpenSSH"
+Description: "How to set up git to use ssh on Windows using OpenSSH"
-Published: 2021-02-25
+Published: 2022-03-12
-Images: ["post-cover.png"]
+Image: posts/setting-up-git-ssh-on-windows-cover.jpg
-Tags: ["git", "ssh", "windows"]
+Tags: ["git", "ssh", "windows", "putty", "github"]
 ---

 I recently had to rebuild my work laptop and had to remember how I had set up [Git](https://git-scm.com), and I remembered that it was a pain in the arse.
-But after discovering that Windows 10 Pro comes with an inbuilt [SSH client](<https://en.wikipedia.org/wiki/SSH_(Secure_Shell)>) and SSH-Agent I realised that it was going to be a lot easier than messing around with PuTTy.
+But after discovering that Windows 10/11 Pro comes with an inbuilt [SSH client](<https://en.wikipedia.org/wiki/SSH_(Secure_Shell)>) and SSH-Agent I realised that it was going to be a lot easier than messing around with PuTTy.